dd9jn/rfc4880bis/crypto-refresh.md

 ## Compression

-OpenPGP implementations SHOULD compress the message after applying the signature but before encryption.

 If an implementation does not implement compression, its authors should be aware that most OpenPGP messages in the world are compressed.
 Thus, it may even be wise for a space-constrained implementation to implement decompression, but not compression.

-Furthermore, compression has the added side effect that some types of attacks can be thwarted by the fact that slightly altered, compressed data rarely uncompresses without severe errors.
-This is hardly rigorous, but it is operationally useful.
-These attacks can be rigorously prevented by implementing and using the AEAD as described in {{aead}}.
-See {{ciphertext-malleability}} for more details.

 ## Conversion to Radix-64